THE COMPANIES ACT 2006 COMPANY LIMITED BY GUARANTEE

 “Captains’ Committee” means the Captains’ Committee for the time being, as defined in the Rules of the Captains’ Committee which are made pursuant to the Articles

-“General Manager” means the General Manager of the Company or any other person appointed to perform the duties of the General Manager of the Company, including a joint, assistant or deputy General Manager
+“General Manager” means the General Manager or Secretary of the Company or any other person appointed to perform the duties of the General Manager or Secretary of the Company, including a joint, assistant or deputy General Manager or Secretary.

 “Member” means a person who has been admitted to membership of the Club in accordance with the provisions of the Articles and currently remains a Member